husseini2000/Bike-Sales/README.md

 ## Project Overview

 The goal of this project is to analyze bike sales data to uncover trends and patterns.
-The project utilizes various data processing and visualization techniques to explore the dataset and present findings in a clear and concise manner.
+The project utilizes various data processing and visualization techniques to explore the dataset and present findings clearly and concisely.

 ## Dataset